 Some suggested activities are listed below:

-Seasonal farmer’s market offers fresh locally grown produce plus arts and crafts made by local artisans.
+The market offers fresh locally grown produce and baked goods plus arts and crafts made by local artisans.

 Swimming

 The warm waters of Gillies Bay make the beach at Shelter Point Park a great spot for a swim.
-In addition you could try Shingle Beach and other bays and coves.
+In addition you could try Shingle Beach and other secluded bays and coves.
+Bob’s Lake offers fresh water swimming.

 Hiking